Hemasri2007/CodeAlpha_StudentGradeTracker/README.md

 ## Objectives :

- 1.To store and manage student details efficiently 2.To calculate academic statistics such as average, highest, and lowest marks 3.To practice Java fundamentals like arrays, loops, and Scanner input 4.To generate a simple performance report for students 5.To improve understanding of basic data processing in Java
+ - To store and manage student details efficiently
+ - To calculate academic statistics such as average, highest, and lowest marks
+ - To practice Java fundamentals like arrays, loops, and Scanner input
+ - To generate a simple performance report for students
+ - To improve understanding of basic data processing in Java

  ## Tools and Technologies Used :
   -->Programming Language: Java